brucecastro/nuxt-starter/README.md

 # Nuxt 3 Starter

-### A Nuxt 3 starter template built for use with Headless Wordpress
+### A Nuxt 3 starter template with a Wordpress backend

+This app is a work in progress to explore a headless Wordpress architecture using Nuxt 3 in SSG mode, and deploying to Cloudflare Pages.

-The template uses a minimalist style, with the basic elements of a modern landing page.
+The template implements the basic elements of a modern landing page, with a minimalist style.

-Includes the following components:
+The following components are included:

 * Hero with Call to Action
 * Features